avikdas191/Navigation_Control_Mobile_Robot_APF/README.md

-# Library-Bot: Autonomous Navigation Using APF in a Simulated Library Environment
+# Library-Bot: Multi-Robot Autonomous Navigation Using APF for Library Task Delivery

 A MATLAB-based multi-robot navigation system using the Artificial Potential Field (APF) algorithm, simulating three autonomous robots navigating a university library environment with static and dynamic obstacles.